wschaef/goes-architecture/architecture.md

 One of the pillars of the Zero Trust approach is to validate the user identity at every component in the infrastructure.
 On GCP, Identity-Aware Proxy provides a service that can intercept requests to workloads deployed on GKE or Cloud Run and validate the user identity.
 M2M authentication and authorization can be enforced at the API Gateway.

-#### Integrating On-Premise IAM with GCP IAM
+#### Integrating on-premises IAM with GCP IAM

-The core goal here is to establish a unified identity and access management system across hybrid environment, allowing users to seamlessly access resources in both on-premise infrastructure and GCP with their existing credentials.
+The core goal here is to establish a unified identity and access management system across hybrid environment, allowing users to seamlessly access resources in both on-premises infrastructure and GCP with their existing credentials.
 Here's how we can approach it:

 **1. Identity Federation:**

-* **Establish trust:** Set up a trust relationship between on-premise identity provider (IdP) and GCP.
+* **Establish trust:** Set up a trust relationship between on-premises identity provider (IdP) and GCP.
 This allows GCP to rely on IdP for user authentication.
 * **Protocols:** Choose a suitable federation protocol like SAML (Security Assertion Markup Language) or OpenID Connect (OIDC) to enable secure communication and authentication exchange between the two systems.
-* **User attributes:** Map relevant user attributes (e.g., username, email, group memberships) from on-premise IdP to GCP IAM roles and permissions.
+* **User attributes:** Map relevant user attributes (e.g., username, email, group memberships) from on-premises IdP to GCP IAM roles and permissions.

 **2. GCP IAM Roles and Permissions:**

-* **Role-based access control (RBAC):** Define granular IAM roles in GCP that align with on-premise roles and responsibilities.
+* **Role-based access control (RBAC):** Define granular IAM roles in GCP that align with on-premises roles and responsibilities.
 Assign appropriate permissions to each role, granting access to specific GCP resources and services.
-* **Group synchronization (optional):** If IdP supports it, consider synchronizing on-premise groups with GCP groups to simplify user management and role assignments.
+* **Group synchronization (optional):** If IdP supports it, consider synchronizing on-premises groups with GCP groups to simplify user management and role assignments.

 **3. Organization, Folder, and Project Structure:**